|

-two novels in one about a marriage in transition
+about a marriage in transition

-These two unique companion novels
+These two unique companion

-while immobilized by self-doubt and questioning his worth
+adolescents while immobilized by self-doubt and questioning

-as a historian.
-Brenda, traveling alone for the first time,
+Brenda, traveling alone for the first time, is in a strange

-is in a strange city grappling with an array of emotions
+city grappling with an array of emotions and toying with

-and never sentimental, Happenstance is a profound
+Happenstance is a profound portrait of a marriage

-portrait of a marriage and of those differences between
+and of those differences between the sexes that brings life

-into the most loving relationships.
+- and a sense of isolation - into the most loving relationships.

 Click